 What is required of BALSA Grant recipients?

-We ask that all BALSA Grant finalists, whether they receive cash or in-kind awards, present a pitch at the awards ceremony, attend a few hands-on workshops, and fill out periodic progress reports.
+We ask that all BALSA Grant finalists, whether they receive cash or in-kind awards, present a pitch at the awards ceremony, attend a few hands-on workshops, and fill out annual progress reports.
 Cash grant recipients must also establish a corporate entity, open a business bank account, and document how the grant was used.
 You will be asked to sign a contract stating you agree to these responsibilities.
 We may also invite you to serve as an advisor and mentor for other applicants and participate in future outreach events.

 Are there restrictions on how I can use the BALSA Grant?